Ed Fields: White supremacy

+National States' Rights Party

-In 1958, Fields founded the National States' Rights Party, which advocated racial segregation and white supremacy; he served as its National Director while Stoner served as its National Chairman.
+He founded the short-lived United White Party (UWP) in 1956; it merged with another racist group the States' Rights party.
+This became, in 1958, the National States' Rights Party, which advocated racial segregation and white supremacy; he served as its National Director while Stoner served as its National Chairman.
 Fields edited the party's newspaper, The Thunderbolt.
 During this time period, he frequently wrote to print publications detailing his beliefs, for instance in 1969 a letter by Fields was published in Playboy, alleging, "we will never have law and order in America until all Negroes are deported back to Africa and completely removed from this nation that was founded and built by the great white race."

 Fields and the National States' Rights Party in 1963 were enlisted by Alabama Gov. George Wallace and state public safety chief Albert Lingo to create pretexts that Wallace used to order closed public schools that were slated for integration and to deploy state troopers—over the objections of local authorities—in communities otherwise determined to comply with federal court orders to desegregate.

+On December 27, 1963, Fields was brought to the United States Secret Service's attention as a possible threat against protected individuals.
+This was divulged as part of the John Fitzgerald Kennedy's assassination file release by the National Archives and Records Administration in 2017.
+The Federal Bureau of Investigation (FBI) considered that Fields was "one step removed from being insane."

+In 1964, American Nazi Party leader George Lincoln Rockwell informed the FBI that Fields had told him that a group of right-wing former U.S. military officers, allegedly including John G. Crommelin, William Potter Gale, and Pedro del Valle, were conspiring to overthrow the U.S. government.
+Fields opposed the plot and told Rockwell that he was doing everything he could to dissuade those involved.
+However, Rockwell said he had no choice but to report the conspiracy, fearing that it would cause irreparable damage to the far-right cause in the United States.

-In 1976, following Alabama Attorney General Bill Baxley's opening of prosecution against the bombers of the 16th Street Baptist Church in Birmingham, Fields wrote a letter to Baxley, referring to him as an "honorary nigger" and threatening to assassinate him.
+In 1976, following Alabama Attorney General Bill Baxley's opening of prosecution against Robert Edward Chambliss, who was one of the bombers of the 16th Street Baptist Church in Birmingham, Fields wrote a letter to Baxley, referring to him as an "honorary nigger" and threatening to assassinate him.
 Baxley responded with his own letter the following day, telling Fields, "My response to your letter of February 19, 1976, is - kiss my ass."